blakedownward/blakedownward.github.io/_posts/2024-11-15-Paletteyes-Colour-Palette-Tool.md

 *Issue #1:* Pre-defined value for **K**
 Paletteyes has been restricted to output palettes with just five colours.
 This restriction provides users with consistent number of outputs and minimises the computational load - but it does come at a cost.
+Setting "k=5" is unlikely to be the optimal solution for the infinite variety of images it may come across, but this is a simplifying assumption that balances returning a reasonable number of colours, in a reasonable amount of time.

 *Issue #2:* Black and White dominance